 However, after WWI, support for capital punishment rebounded, and all but two of these states reversed their abolition.
 The 1930s saw the highest absolute number of executions in US history.

 From the 1930s to 1950s, culture gradually came to view hanging as barbaric, in part due to the botched execution of Eva Dugan.
-Most states replaced hanging poison gas, electrocution, or lethal injection, which were less disturbing to onlookers.
+Most states replaced hanging with poison gas, electrocution, or lethal injection, which were less disturbing to onlookers.

 After the end of WWII, the number of executions gradually fell, reaching zero in 1967.
 At this time, the U.S. was even cited as an example of countries moving away from the death penalty in debates in the UK.